Hi, I’m Kate, a UK food blogger and cookery writer. I’m unashamedly obsessed by vegetables, whether they’re in my breakfast, lunch, dinner or dessert.

 I’m happy to work with PRs and brands that fit my audience.
 Please get in touch via [email protected]

 More about Kate Hackworthy

-Before my current incarnation as a vegetable cake-baking mum, I was born in Canada then moved to the UK in my late teens.
-I worked for many years in London for a media company, co-authored a book about London, wrote bar and restaurant reviews for magazines and lived in a narrowboat.
+Before my current incarnation as a vegetable cake baking mum, I was born in Canada then moved to the UK in my late teens.
+I worked for many years in London for a media company, co-authored a travel book about London, wrote bar and restaurant reviews for magazines and lived in a narrowboat.
 Now I live in a house on land in Somerset and scrape weetabix off the floor most mornings.
-And bake, bake, bake vegetable cakes.
+And bake, bake, bake all sorts of vegetable cake.
 While the little ones play I clatter about the kitchen trying to come up with new concoctions.

-Now I would like to share my recipes with you.
+Now I would like to share my vegetable cake recipes, vegetarian and vegan food recipes and creative desserts with you.
 I hope you enjoy them.